Multi-layered characterization of hot stellar systems with confidence: Statistical Methodology

-The pairwise overlap provides us with a sense of the distinctiveness between groups obtained using a particular clustering method.
-These values lie inside $[0,1]$ with values closer to 1 indicating that the two groups are poorly-separated. \citet{melnykovandmaitra11} used methods developed in \citet{maitra10} to define the generalized overlap measure as a measure $\ddot{\omega}$ to summarize the $G \times G$ matrix $\Omega$ of pairwise overlaps with $\ddot{\omega}=\frac{\lambda_{\Omega}(1)-1}{G-1}$ where $\lambda_{\Omega}(1)$ is the largest eigen value of $\Omega$.
-Typically smaller (larger) values of $\ddot{\omega}$ indicate more (less) distinctive groupings.
+where $I(\cdot)$ is the indicator function, in this case is 1 if $\pi_nf_n(x_i^*; \mu_n, \Sigma_n, \nu_n) > \pi_mf_m(x_i^*; \mu_m, \Sigma_m, \nu_m)$ and 0 otherwise. \end{enumerate} The pairwise overlap provides us with a sense of the distinctiveness between groups obtained using a particular clustering method.
+As mentioned earlier, these values lie inside $[0,1]$ with values near zero indicating perfect separation between groups and those closer to unity indicating poor separation. \citet{melnykovandmaitra11} used methods developed in \citet{maitra10} to define the generalized overlap $\ddot{\omega}$ to summarize the $G \times G$ matrix $\Omega$ of pairwise overlaps which is given by $\lambda_{\Omega}-1/G-1$ where $\lambda_{\Omega}$ is the largest eigenvalue of $\Omega$.
+Typically, smaller values of $\ddot{\omega}$ indicate distinctive groupings.